colindean/talks/document_workflow/notes.md

 * WYSIWYG
 * Install with package manager or install docker and pull container
 * Converting from Word, etc. loses cross-references
+* Markdown is well-known but so many orgs have their own flavors, Pandoc is just another one

 ## Accomodating objections